SK53/sk53_floras/whd_flora_detail.md

 * Creeping Thistle V Currently (2021) a sizeable patch outside #20 in the verge
 * Spear Thistle V The occassional rosette
 * Canadian Goldenrod
 * Smooth Hawk's-beard VL  Crepis capillaris.
+* Autumn Hawbit.
+VG Probably commoner than given here.
+The latest flowering of the dandelion plants.
+Easiest to separate when in fruit.
+The clock is brownish, and each hair on the seed is branched.
 * Nipplewort
 * Canadian Fleabane
 * Guernsey Fleabane